-The CFPB has authority with respect to our loan servicing business.
+The CFPB has authority with respect to several aspects of our business.
 It has authority to write regulations under federal consumer financial protection laws and to directly or indirectly enforce those laws and examine us for compliance.
 The CFPB also has examination and enforcement authority with respect to various federal consumer financial laws for some providers of consumer financial products and services, including us.
-New rules if implemented, could have a material effect on our loan servicing, consumer lending or asset recovery businesses and may result in significant capital expenditures to develop systems that enable us to comply with the new regulations.
+New rules if implemented, could have a material effect on our consumer lending or asset recovery businesses and may result in significant capital expenditures to develop systems that enable us to comply with the new regulations.

 The CFPB is authorized to impose monetary penalties, collect fines and provide consumer restitution in the event of violations, engage in consumer financial education, track consumer complaints, request data and promote the availability of financial services to underserved consumers and communities.
-The CFPB has authority to prevent unfair, deceptive or abusive acts or practices and to ensure that all consumers have access to fair, transparent and competitive markets for consumer financial products and services.
+The CFPB has authority to bring an action to prevent unfair, deceptive or abusive acts or practices and to ensure that all consumers have access to fair, transparent and competitive markets for consumer financial products and services.
 The review of products and practices to prevent unfair, deceptive or abusive conduct will be a continuing focus of the CFPB.
 The ultimate impact of this heightened scrutiny is uncertain, but it has resulted in, and could continue to result in, changes to pricing, practices, products and procedures.
 It has also resulted in, and could continue to result in, increased costs related to regulatory oversight, supervision and examination, additional remediation efforts and possible penalties.

 In addition, where a company has violated Title X of the Dodd-Frank Act or CFPB regulations implemented under Title X of the Dodd-Frank Act, the Dodd-Frank Act empowers State Attorneys General and state regulators, under certain circumstances to bring civil actions to remedy violations of state law.
 If the CFPB or one or more State Attorneys General or state regulators believe that we have violated any of the applicable laws or regulations, they could exercise their enforcement powers in ways that could have a material adverse effect on us or our business.
-Since the CFPB filed its action against us in January of 2017, the Attorneys General of Illinois, Washington, Pennsylvania, Mississippi, California and New Jersey have filed separate actions alleging various violations of state and federal consumer protection laws.